connxio/docs/docs/integrations/transformation/code-components.md

   />
 </div>

-Internal upload management can be done in the _Code Components_ page.
-You can access this either by clicking the "+" button in the codemapping transformation as seen above, or by navigating via the menu on the left-hand side where "Code Components" is one of the options as seen below.
-From there you can create a new code component or edit existing components.
+For internal upload, use the _Code Components_ page.
+Open it from the `+` button in code mapping, or from the left-side menu.
+From there, you can create or edit components.

 <div style={{maxWidth: '400px'}}>
   <ThemedImage